felipeboubee/python-sensor-logger/README.md

   </picture>
 </p>

-The chart above is a real run, not an illustration — it is the exact `results/sensor_log.png` produced by `main.py` from the committed `results/sensor_log.csv`.
-The top panel is the record as written: the six spikes to 99 m are sensor read failures the logger caught, timestamped and recorded rather than crashed on.
-The bottom panel drops to the measured range, where those same failures appear as gaps, because on the full scale a 99 m sentinel compresses every real reading into an unreadable band at the bottom of the axis.
+Both panels come from `results/sensor_log.csv`, which is committed here, and were drawn by running `main.py`.
+The top panel is the record as written: the six spikes to 99 m are sensor read failures that the logger caught, timestamped and recorded.
+The bottom panel restricts the y-axis to the measured range, where those same failures appear as gaps.
+On the full scale a 99 m sentinel squeezes every real reading into a band a few pixels tall.

 ## What it does